Skip to content

-Agents can browse websites using a headless Chrome browser.
-They can navigate pages, click buttons, fill out forms, extract content, and take screenshots, just like you would in a regular browser.
+Agents can drive a real Chromium browser to navigate pages, click buttons, fill forms, extract content as Markdown or HTML, take screenshots, and run JavaScript.
+Just like you would in a regular browser, but scripted by the agent.

 What you can ask agents to do

-- "Extract all product names and prices from this page"
+• "Extract all product names and prices from this page as a table."

 How it works